anuzzzzz/UoA-NLP-Multi-Label-Emotion-Classification/README.md

 Your code should train a model on the provided training data and tune hyper-parameters on the provided validation (dev) data.
-Your code should be able to make predictions on either the dev data or the test data.
+Your code should be able to make predictions on either the dev data or (once available) the test data.
 Your code should package up its predictions in a `submission.zip` file, following the formatting instructions on CodaBench.

-You must create and train your neural network in the Keras framework that we have been using in the class.
+You must create and train your neural network in the Keras framework.
 You should train and tune your model using the training and development data that you downloaded from the CodaBench site.